ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 ## Understanding the Kubernetes Manifest

-The Kubernetes manifest used to deploy the model service is stored under the root directory for this tutorial at `deployment/deployment.yaml`.
+Examine the Kubernetes manifest used to deploy the model service.
 ```
 cat deployment/deployment.yaml
 ```